Discriminative Multimodal Learning via Conditional Priors in Generative Models

 We use a common notation.
 Data modalities are represented by $\x$ and distinguished by a subscript.
 Joint latent representations are denoted by $\z$.
 In the following we provide an overview of the relevant multi-modal learning models to this work.
 See \cite{guo2019deep} for a comprehensive review.

-\paragraph{Deep Neural Networks} Deep canonical correlation analysis \citep{andrew2013deep} couples deep neural networks with canonical correlation analysis \citep{Hotelling1936} to train neural networks $f(\cdot)$ and $g(\cdot)$ such that they can maximize the correlation $\rho(f(\x_1),g(\x_2))$ between view $\x_1$ and $\x_2$.
+\paragraph{Deep Neural Networks} Deep canonical correlation analysis \citep{andrew2013deep} couples deep neural networks with canonical correlation analysis \citep{Hotelling1936} to train neural networks $f(\cdot)$ and $g(\cdot)$ such that they can maximize the correlation $\rho(f(\x_1),g(\x_2))$ between views (modalities) $\x_1$ and $\x_2$.
 DCCA (Deep Canonical Correlation Analysis) not only handles non-linearities, but also captures high-level data abstractions in each of the multiple hidden layers.
-Its objective function is, however, a function of the entire data set and therefore does not scale to large data sets. \cite{wang2015deep} therefore developed the deep canonically correlated autoencoder (DCCAE), which is optimized using stochastic gradient descent, to overcome this limitation.
+Its objective function is, however, a function of the entire data set and therefore does not scale to large data sets.
+To overcome this limitation, \cite{wang2015deep} developed the deep canonically correlated autoencoder (DCCAE), which is optimized using stochastic gradient descent.
 DCCAE also introduced reconstruction neural networks for the data modalities, which minimized their reconstruction error.
 This is in addition to maximizing the canonical correlation between the learned representations.

 \paragraph{Variational Inference} A problem with DCCAE is that the canonical correlation term in its objective function dominates the optimization procedure \citep{wang2015deep}.
 The reconstruction of the modalities is therefore poor. \cite{wang2016deep} therefore developed a variational CCA (VCCA) model to overcome this problem.
 VCCA uses variational inference and deep generative models to generate latent representations of the input modalities.